-In several applications, data objects move on pre-defined spatial networks such as road segments, railways, and invisible air routes.
+In several applications, data objects move on predefined spatial networks such as road segments, railways, and invisible air routes.
 Many of these objects exhibit similarity with respect to their traversed paths, and therefore two objects can be correlated based on their motion similarity.
 Useful information can be retrieved from these correlations and this knowledge can be used to define similarity classes.
 In this paper, we study similarity search for moving object trajectories in spatial networks.
 The problem poses some important challenges, since it is quite different from the case where objects are allowed to move freely in any direction without motion restrictions.
 New similarity measures should be employed to express similarity between two trajectories that do not necessarily share any common sub-path.
-We define new similarity in space and time is well expressed, and moreover they satisfy the metric properties.
+We define new similarity measures based on spatial and temporal characteristics of trajectories, such that the notion of similarity in space and time is well expressed, and moreover they satisfy the metric properties.
 In addition, we demonstrate that similarity range queries in trajectories are efficiently supported by utilizing metric-based access methods, such as M-trees.